IN SICKNESS AND IN HEALTH. TIL DEATH DO YOU PART.

 Finally I say, “Excuse me, would you mind muting your cell phone, please?”

 She gazes at me blankly.
 “Volume button’s busted,” she says.
-“Sorry.”
+“Sorry,” she adds, aggressively.

-Eventually the nurse in blue scrubs comes back through the door.
+Eventually the male nurse in blue scrubs comes back through the door.
 “You can go in now.”

 The first thing my guy says to me is, “I told them to let you in twenty minutes ago.”